 For best view, you need to arrive early in the programme.
 Those arriving later will probably have to sit behind others.
 If your friend or carer is able to see from further back, or to stand during the concert, please be aware that priority is for seating at the front for other disabled people.

-The viewing platform in the mainstage tent is in heavy demand and must be pre-booked with the festival office.
+The Viewing Platform in the mainstage is in heavy demand and must be pre-booked.
 We cannot guarantee access to the platform if you have not pre-registered.
 We understand not everyone wishes to use these facilities but it can make your experience better.

 Reserved viewing areas are solely for the use of disabled ticket-holders with one companion, subject to above conditions, and are free of charge.
 If required, once you have secured your tickets, email the office with your booking reference requesting VA access.
 We will add this booking to your ticket purchase.

 Vehicle access and parking